SoftwareAG/c8y-docs/content/reference/device-management-library-bundle/services.md

 | ----  | ----      | ----    |
 |status | Yes       | 'up', 'down', 'unknown' or any arbitrary string specifying the service status|

-Or using SmartREST static template 104 (remember to target the service in the MQTT topic using its unique ID):
+Or using SmartREST static template 104 sent to topic `s/us/<serviceId>`:

 `104,down`